2019 protests in Georgia (country): Foreign policy debates

+Protests

-The protests began on 20 June 2019 in front of the Parliament of Georgia and were launched after Sergei Gavrilov, a Communist Party member of the Russian Duma who was visiting through the Interparliamentary Assembly on Orthodoxy, sat in a chair reserved by protocol for the Head of Parliament.
-He delivered a speech in Russian extolling the Orthodox brotherhood of Georgia and Russia.
+On 19–23 June 2019, a Interparliamentary Assembly on Orthodoxy (IAO) was set up to be held in Tbilisi, Georgia.
+The IAO is a transnational, inter-parliamentary institution founded in 1994 by the Greek Parliament to unite Orthodox Christian lawmakers around the globe.
+Both Georgia and Russia are members of this organization, with Georgia joining in 2013.
+20 June 2019, an IAO session began in the Parliament in Georgia.
+Sergei Gavrilov, a Communist Party member of the Russian Duma who was visiting through the Interparliamentary Assembly on Orthodoxy, opened the session, sitting in a chair reserved by protocol for the Head of Parliament and giving speech in Russian about Orthodox brotherhood of Georgia and Russia.
 Earlier in his career, Gavrilov had voted in favor of the independence of Abkhazia.
-Since the Russian recognition of Georgia's breakaway Abkhazia and South Ossetia in 2008 and its military occupation of both regions since, the relations between the two countries remained tense.
 Gavrilov's actions on 20 June were perceived by the Georgian public as denigrating to Georgian sovereignty: a representative of the occupying power in the chair of the Head of Parliament.
 The opposition, mainly members of parliament of the European Georgia and United National Movement, entered the plenary chamber and occupied the speaker's tribune, demanding the Russian delegation to leave, after which the session was suspended and Gavrilov left the parliament building.
-They called for public protests and the resignation of the Chairman of Parliament Irakli Kobakhidze and the Georgian delegation leader of the Interparliamentary Assembly on Orthodoxy, MP Zakaria Kutsnashvili responsible for the event.
+The opposition called for public protests and the resignation of the Chairman of Parliament Irakli Kobakhidze and the Georgian delegation leader of the Interparliamentary Assembly on Orthodoxy, MP Zakaria Kutsnashvili responsible for the event.
 Quickly opposition supporters and other activists gathered in front of the parliament.
 Later in the evening the main protest was held in front of the parliament, which turned violent after a group of protesters tried to enter the parliament and clashed with the riot police.
 The special tasks division of the Ministry of Internal Affairs and the Tbilisi police deployed rubber bullets and tear gas against the protesters.
 Approximately 240 demonstrators were injured and 305 protesters were arrested.
 At least two people experienced eye injuries and loss of vision due to rubber bullets, according to Giorgi Kordzakhiya, director of Tbilisi's New Hospital.
 The government accused protesters of attempting to storm the parliament building.
 On the other hand, the opposition decried what it considered as the excessive use of force against protesters by the government.